-Tennessee Launches Sports Betting Exclusively Through Real-Money Gambling Apps
+Tennessee Launches Sports Betting Exclusively Through Online Gambling Apps

 Tennessee, like so many other states with new gambling measures, has dragged its feet a bit after initially enacting legislation to legalize their state sports betting marketplace.